CSanders000/post-install-config/README.md

 <img src=https://github.com/CSanders000/post-install-config/assets/161166823/b012ce9a-9ea8-420c-be04-ec24fad0d448"/>
 </p>
 <p>
-Finally, we will add out Help Topics.
+Finally, we will add our Help Topics.
 To get here we will click "Manage" and then "Help Topics".
 We will be adding four help topics, named Business Critical Outage, Equipment Reset, Password Reset, and Personal Computer Issues.
-All we have to do here is click "Add New Help Topic", name it, and then click save changes.
+All we have to do here is click "Add New Help Topic", name it, and then click Save Changes.
 That concludes the configuration of osTicket.
 </p>
 <br />